ga4gh/gks-common/schema/core-im/def/DomainEntity.rst

 **Computational Definition**

-A therapeutic procedure that involves multiple different therapeutic procedures performed in combination.
+An Entity that is specific to a particular biomedical domain such as disease, therapeutics, or genes.
+Domain Entities are considered as 'concept-level' entities, as opposed to particular instances. e.g. 'Lung Cancer', not 'patient123's lung cancer'.
+Or 'Erlotinib', not the particular doses given to a patient on a specific occasion.

     **Information Model**

-Some CombinationTherapy attributes are inherited from :ref:`gks.core-im:DomainEntity`.
+Some DomainEntity attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap